 The status of each pyrotechnic output is represented by a number.
 This will enable you to determine the state of continuity and activation of the output.
 Here are its meanings:

 0 DISABLED Output disabled; no continuity detected.
 10 ENABLED Output is enabled (fire).
 1 CONTINUITY The output is disabled and detects continuity.

-WARNING: Detection and calculation algorithms are subject to change and refinement (thanks to your help, among others).
+WARNING: Detection and calculation algorithms are subject to changes and refinements.

 Altitude is calculated by: